-But what makes anxiety interesting is that it can also be caused by changes to the body's stasis.
+But what makes anxiety interesting is that it can also be caused by changes to the body's stasis, or equilibrium.
 Even though people think of anxiety in terms of anxious thoughts, these anxious thoughts can be affected by the health of your body.
-That's why anxiety – including worries and fears – can be caused by premenstrual syndrome, or PMS.
+That's why anxiety - including worries and fears - can be caused or elevated by premenstrual syndrome, or PMS.

 Fluctuating Hormones Cause Anxiety